 The walk back through Tai Peng San Chuen takes about 1 hour and is pretty relaxing

 The island is pretty big just to spend few hours.
-There are many places to visit and hikes to complete.
+There are many places to visit and hikes to do.

-However, I’d recommend over this village to visit Tai O instead, since is more traditional and better conserved.
-Tai O village has something unique that I couldn’t find in Yung Shue Wan
+However, I’d recommend over this village to visit Tai O instead, since is more traditional and well preserved.

 If you are looking for hiking, there is a recommended trail from Yung Shue Wan to Sok Kwu Wan.
 The trail takes about 1.5-2 hours